gumaerc-testorg/6.035-fall-2005/content/pages/syllabus.md

 The lectures, problem sets and exams of 6.035 are structured around the compiler project, which is divided into five segments.
 Each segment addresses a separate aspect of compiler construction.
 Each segment (except the first) consists of a series of lectures, a programming assignment and a problem set or an in-class quiz.

 At the beginning of a segment, the programming assignment will be given.
 Next, a series of lectures will introduce the material.
 The remaining time of the segment will be devoted to the project, thus no classes will be held.
 Each group should schedule a weekly "project review" meeting with your TA to discuss the design decisions, project progress and group status.
 A segment comes to an end on the due date of the project assignment.
-The [calendar]({{< baseurl >}}/pages/calendar) outlines the schedule and Handout 4 "Project Overview" expands on the project details.
+The {{% resource_link e2825f21-8a71-c485-74ed-2e2d2e55dbd7 "calendar" %}} outlines the schedule and Handout 4 "Project Overview" expands on the project details.
 In addition to the projects, there will be three in-class quizzes and four paper assignments, which will include a one-on-one paper discussion with a staff member.

 The Project
 -----------